Tahir Shah: East-West bridge

 Tahir Shah is also a champion of what he calls "the East-West Bridge".
 In the aftermath of the September 11 attacks in the United States in 2001, Tahir Shah began to devote a great deal of time and energy into establishing and promoting a "cultural bridge" made up by those who, like him, are both from the East and from the West.
 One example of this work is the Qantara Foundation (from "qantara" meaning "bridge" in Arabic).
 He has spoken and written on the idea that people such as he have a responsibility to "show the East to the West, and the West to the East," highlighting the common cultural heritage of the two, and working towards a common goal.
 Shah's greatest interest within the east–west theme is probably the subject of the legacy of science in medieval Islam, and its role in creating a foundation for the Renaissance.
 He has lectured publicly on the subject and believes strongly in the importance of drawing attention to the polymath poet-scientists from the Golden Age of Islam.

 Personal life

-In 2003 Shah moved to Morocco with his wife Rachana and his two infant children from a small apartment in London's East End, and relocating to a mansion called "Dar Khalifa", said by locals to be haunted by Jinn, "set squarely in the middle of a Casablanca shantytown."
-The adventure formed the basis for Shah's book The Caliph's House (2006).
-Shah has written widely about Casablanca, which he has resided in, and Morocco, and is regarded as an expert on both, as well as on India, and a number of other destinations.
+In 2003 Shah moved to Morocco with his wife Rachana and his children from London.
+The couple occupy Dar Khalifa, a historic house in the Ain Diab suburb of Casablanca.
+His 2006 book The Caliph's House is based on his experiences in the property.
+Shah has written widely about Casablanca, Morocco, and India.